wso2/docs-is/en/docs/learn/adding-and-configuring-a-service-provider.md

     Name** is a required field.
     ![sp-name](../assets/img/using-wso2-identity-server/sp-name.png)

+    !!! note "Management Application"
+        Identity server itself expose all the management capabilities as [REST APIs](../../develop/rest-apis/).
+        These APIs are protected by OAuth2 access tokens and other API authentication mechanism.
+The applications which are marked as Management Application can only be used to access these Management APIs in OAuth2 flow.
+        This can be configured when creating the application only.

     !!! note "Configure validation for service provider name" The default javascript regex used to validate the service provider name entered in the Management Console is `^[a-zA-Z0-9\\s.+_-]*$`.
            This regex can be modified by adding the following configuration to the `deployment.toml` file located in `<IS_HOME>/repository/conf/`.